icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Option to not send XOn when opending a serial COM port or USB Ser/HID terminal (feat. req. #393).
 - Changes on-the-fly by keywords like \!(Port()), \!(PortSettings()), \!(Baud()),... are now reflected in the terminal settings, i.e. also indicated by '*' (related to reqs. #71 and #403).
+- TCP/IP segment payload size limited to the safe maximum of 516 (IPv4) or 1220 octets (IPv6).
+- UDP/IP datagram payload size limited to the safe maximum of 508 (IPv4) or 1212 octets (IPv6).
 - IPv6 support enabled for UDP/IP terminals (feature request #372).
-- UDP/IP datagram payload size limited to the safe maximum of 508 bytes (IPv4) or 1212 bytes (IPv6).
 - Test coverage of sending and processing significantly increased (related to refactorings above).
 - Project/Assembly structure slightly refined (preparing upcoming feature request #74).
 - Upgrade to .NET 4.0 runtime (precondition for new automatic actions [Chart/Plot/Histogram],